Enterprise IoT Security

-- Online threats continue to proliferate, with increasing frequency and complexity of new attacks forcing innovation.
+- Online threats continue to proliferate, with the increasing frequency and complexity of new attacks forcing innovation.

-- Increasing number of connections to the internet, including smartphones, tablets, PCs, servers, automobiles, sensors, industrial equipment and other devices create more vectors for attacks.
+- An increasing number of connections to the internet, including smartphones, tablets, PCs, servers, automobiles, sensors, industrial equipment, and other devices create more vectors for attacks.

 - Threats are financially motivated, as an increased focus on subterfuge and social engineering makes detection increasingly challenging.

 - A growing tangle of regulations requires organizations of all sizes to take measures to ensure the integrity of systems, processes, networks, and data.

 - The growing number of users and applications creates more data, which need to be protected, tracked, audited, and archived according to business needs and regulatory requirements.

 - There is a chronic shortage of trained cybersecurity professionals